-One would have thought the opioid crisis would serve as a lesson for organized medicine and its pharmaceutical allies.
-Overprescribe a class of drugs, and you’re likely to create a public health crisis.
+One would have thought the opioid crisis would serve as a lesson for conventional medicine and its pharmaceutical allies.
+Overprescribe a class of drugs, and you’ll likely create a public health crisis.

 Disturbing – right?

-Which drugs are physicians aggressively prescribing to seniors?
-Sleep aids, tranquilizers, and anti-depressants are the most common.
-Three or more of them at a time.
+Which drugs are physicians most often prescribing to seniors?
+Sleep aids, tranquilizers, and anti-depressants are the most common—three or more at a time.

-What’s more – researchers found that 46% of the patients receiving these drugs had not been diagnosed with mood, chronic pain or sleep disorders of any kind.
+What’s more – researchers found that 46% of the patients receiving these drugs had not been diagnosed with any mood, chronic pain, or sleep disorders.

 Why does this dangerous practice, a practice called poly-pharmacy, matter?

-First – the data does not take into account the likelihood that these elderly patients are also taking a host of other prescription medications for conditions such as pain, hypertension, elevated cholesterol levels, diabetes and more.
-Each of those drugs produce a number of troubling side effects on their own.
+First – the polypharmacy approach often fails to consider the likelihood that these elderly patients also take other prescription medications for pain, hypertension, elevated cholesterol levels, diabetes, and more.
+Each of those drugs produces a number of troubling side effects on its own.

-Now add those drugs together with psychiatric drugs, and you have a potentially toxic cocktail that in most cases will markedly debilitate an older person.
+Now add those drugs together with psychiatric medications, and you have a potentially toxic cocktail that, in most cases, will markedly debilitate an older person.

 Sadly, even taken alone, each of the psychiatric drugs in question has the potential to cause confusion, memory issues, slurred speech, weakness, fatigue, dizziness, double vision, loss of coordination, and falls in elderly patients.